Masters (coursework-based)

 Costs

-Short course modules (modules 1 to 7)
+Short course modules (study units 1 and 4)

 Masters Programme (module 8)